kobidkunda/pygrow/README.md

 PyGrow
 ======

 A Python project using [Django](https://www.djangoproject.com) to monitor an environment with a Raspberry Pi using a Pi Camera and DHT temperature/humidity sensor.
-Alerts can be received via email or SMS.
+Alerts and photo updates can be received via email or SMS.

 Features